oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 a multipart batch request in the order received.
-Processing stops on the first error unless the [`continue-on-error`](#sec_Preferencecontinueonerrorodatacontin) preference is specified with an explicit or implicit value of [true]{.Datatype}.
+Processing stops on the first error unless the [`continue-on-error`](#sec_Preferencecontinueonerrorodatacontin) preference is specified with an explicit or implicit value of `true`.

 All requests in a change set represent a single change unit so a service MUST successfully process and apply all the requests in the change set